DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 ### 5.2 Screen 2 (Assembly & Polishing)

-When the pipeline runs out of memory (at the Flye step), switch over to a bigmem node and resume the pipeline (-resume) (screen_2).
+When the pipeline runs out of memory (at the Flye step), switch over to a bigmem node and resume the pipeline using the exact same command you used to start the pipeline: bash master.sh /path/to/fastq/file (screen_2).

 #### 5.2.1 Start the second screen session